verlenmot/weather-project/documentation/architecture/choices.md

 I thought about using Power BI, Azure Managed Grafana and Grafana Cloud for dashboards.
 I opted for Azure Databricks Dashboards as it is the least complex option and pairs well with Terraform.

+Although the DBU/hour costs are more expensive than a classic warehouse, the serverless warehouse stops after 1 minute compared to 10 minutes for classic.
+It is also able to spin up within 6 seconds, compared to 5 minutes for the classic warehouse.
+This reduces costs and reduces the latency of the dashboards: processed data can be served in near real-time.